ClemensX/ShadedPathV/README.md

 * **OpenXR**: install NuGet package OpenXR.Loader for all three projects in solution.
 If not found during compile or not displayed correctly: uninstall via NuGet Package Manager, then re-install

+## Stereo Mode

+Activate stereo mode from client with one of these:
+* engine.enableVR()
+* engine.enableStereo()

+Stereo mode will enable all shaders to draw twice, for left and right eye.
+All internale instances are named without qualifier for single view mode / left eye.
+And with **2** added to the name for right eye.
+E.g. for line shader framebuffer:

+* VkFramebuffer ThreadResources.framebufferLine (for left eye or single view)
+* VkFramebuffer ThreadResources.framebufferLine2 (for right eye)

+Only left eye will be shown in presentation window unless double view is activated with **engine.enableStereoPresentation()**

 ## Formats

 To decide formats to use we can run the engine in presentation mode and get a list of all supported swap chain formats and presentation modes.
 On my Laptop and PC I get list below.
 We decided for the formats in **bold**